 That was exactly the thought that led my husband and I to plan our first RV vacation.

-And what led us, after that memory-making RV vacation, to purchase our own motorhome.
+And what led us, after that memory-making RV trip, to purchase our own motorhome a year later!

 Note: this article is specifically about motorhomes, not travel trailers, though some information may transfer between the two types of recreational vehicles (RVs),

 What’s So Great About RVing?